 But First, What Is a Photo Editor App?

 A photo editing app is a software application designed to edit pictures on a mobile device.
 For a business, this means you can create a great visual strategy, displaying your products in a professional manner by simply using your mobile phone.

-This type of app can provide a varied range of features from cropping, controlling shutter speed, and adding filters.
-But you can also find photo editing apps that can create collages or create automatic settings for various scenes.
-When looking to improve the visual side of your business, you can do so much with just one of the photo editing apps listed below.
+This type of app offers a wide range of diverse features from cropping, controlling shutter speed, and adding filters.
+But you can also find photo editing apps that let you create collages or create automatic settings for various scenes.
+When looking to improve the visual side of your business, you can do so much with the photo editing apps listed below.

 The Best Free Photo Editing Apps for iPhones and Android

 Best for: Advanced photo editing on a mobile device.

 Google’s Snapseed packs a punch, rivaling desktop photo editors with its huge range of features and an intuitive interface.

 Just like you’d expect, this free photo editing app comes with a range of preset filters.
 However, unlike most apps, you can edit these filters and even create your own from scratch.

 It also has all of the classic tools, such as cropping, straightening, frames, text, vignettes, etc. And the sharpening feature does the job without making the image look grainy.

 Snapseed has precision masking, which allows you to edit the depth of field – photographers often do this to make the background blurry and bring the foreground even more into focus.